fmichea/sm64-livesplit-autosplitter/README.md

 Here is a list of features of this auto splitter:

 - **Zero Configuration**: all splitting defaults should be sane for the customs that SM64 community uses.
 Shouldn't need to configure anything.
 - **Automatic ROM Version Detection**: the script detects which version is loaded in PJ64 memory automatically.
+   - Supports both US and JP game versions.
-Setting version in configuration is not required.
+   - Setting version in configuration is not required (and even discouraged).
 - **Automatic Split Configuration**: the script uses the name of the splits for automatic detection.
 See Split Name Format, it follows the community convention for splitting the game.
 - **RTA Mode**: automated RTA resetting/splitting to be used with usamune ROM.